 It also contains trace quantities of some vitamins and minerals including:

 Ginger Tea Health Benefits

 Drinking ginger tea may offer the following health benefits:

-The gingerols are the active components in ginger that are responsible for many of its health benefits.
-These compounds have anti-inflammatory, analgesic, and antipyretic effects (1).
+The gingerols are the active components in ginger that are responsible for many of its potential health benefits.
+These compounds have antioxidant, anti-inflammatory, analgesic, and antipyretic effects (1).

 May Prevent Nausea And Vomiting

-Ginger reduces nausea and vomiting associated with pregnancy, cancer treatment, and motion sickness.
+Ginger is known to reduce nausea and vomiting associated with post-anesthesia, cancer treatment, and motion sickness.
 It may also relieve morning sickness in early pregnancy (7).

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!